The income discount scheme provides a 50% discount on your annual retention fee.

 We don’t currently have a discount specifically for doctors on maternity, parental or adoption leave.
 However, we’re reviewing our policy this year.
 We’ve recently been made aware that some doctors may miss out on the income discount if their maternity, parental or adoption leave spans two registration years and as a result, their income wouldn’t fall below the threshold in either year.
-If you’re in this situation at the moment, please contact us.
+If you’re in this situation, please contact us.

-We recognise the need to allow all women and men on maternity, parental and adoption leave to access a discount if their income falls below the threshold, irrespective of the time of year their baby is born.
+We recognise the need to allow doctors on maternity, parental and adoption leave to access a discount if their income falls below the threshold, irrespective of the time of year their baby is born.